kdgregory/log4j-aws-appenders/README.md

   will be used to create service clients; if not, the default client constructors are used.
 For more information, see the [FAQ](FAQ.md#whats-with-client-builders-vs-contructors).

+  **Note:** this library does not support the AWS SDK for Java 2.0.
+If you use that SDK, you will _also_ need to include the JARs for the 1.x SDK to support this library.

 I have made an intentional effort to limit dependencies to the bare minimum.
 This has in some cases meant that I write internal implementations for functions that are found in common libraries.